Where are the banks?

 Here comes digital technology

-The more recent newcomer, digital money or Crypto, has yet to match any of the above despite loud endorsements by CryptoPopulist presidents and numerous initiatives that have been unable to propel sustainability and scalability.
+The more recent newcomer, digital money or Crypto, has yet to match any of the above despite loud endorsements from CryptoPopulist presidents and numerous initiatives that have been unable to propel sustainability and scalability.

 In any case, can we then conclude that these and other successful initiatives are indeed democratizing finance?
 That will be the focus of this post’s last installment